• Skip to Main Navigation

 • Transit the Welland Canal, possible only by small ship.

-• Enjoy onboard lectures from special guest speakers Ric Mixter (September 18 and September 25 departures) and Wes Oleszewski (October 10 departure).
+• Enjoy onboard lectures from special guest speakers Ric Mixter

-• Milwaukee Pre-Program and Toronto Post-Program Options.
+• Toronto Pre-Program and Milwaukee Post-Program Options.

 Not included: